 There are probably details about functionality, business requirements, and error handling that will be indicated in a huge list of annotations.
 Typically, there’s never enough time to comb through these in great detail, so the client will be left to read them on their own.

 During wireframe reviews, we ask our clients to focus on the concept being described and to evaluate whether or not it seems to be solving the business and user issues.
 However, we still get questions about things that, to us, don’t seem to be related.
-Clients want to know if this is the “final copy” or if they could see examples of the photos to be displayed in the hero image—or another question about something that will be handled in visual design or development.
+Clients want to know if the wireframe is the “final copy” or if they could see examples of the photos to be displayed in the hero image—or another question about something that will be handled in visual design, ui prototyping, or development.

 Wireframes might be too abstract for clients and even internal stakeholders to effectively evaluate.
 Wireframes tell people how a design is going to be when it’s done, but they still have to do a lot of work mentally to make it come together in their heads.
 Our clients may or may not be visual thinkers, and it may be too much to expect them to look at a blueprint and imagine a successful product or site.